maxmarkov/passive-investing/README.md

 ## Dataset

 We do not provide the actual dataset here.
-Mocking data will be provided in the data folder shortly.
+Mocking data is provided in data folder.
+Please note that this dataset does not represent real data, so the plots are different from those presented in the article.

 ## Modeling